PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 \subsubsection{Consequences of \emph{no-interaction} properties}

 In \Cref{app-sec:shap_interaction} we explicitly evaluate the 'Shapley Interaction Index' w.r.t the \emph{no-interaction} property.
-Here, we summarize the main findings: For both regression and classification, the main issue is that Shapley value are obtained by aggregating attributions obtained from different conditional distributions.
+Here, we summarize the main findings: For both regression and classification, the main issue is that Shapley values are obtained by aggregating attributions obtained from different conditional distributions.
 In the regression setting, one is directly left with differences of conditional distributions.
-For classification, one obtains a series of local conditional mutual information terms, which contains the first term in \Cref{eq:classificationmi}.
-To shield attributions from these effect one would need to intervene and explicitly break these dependencies through factorizing distributions, e.g.\ the imputer needs to satisfy $q(X^a, X^b|S) = q(X^a|S)q(X^b|S)$, see the discussion in \Cref{sec:classification} and \Cref{app-sec:derivationinteraction}.
-Consequently, the only consistent choice, which obeys the \emph{no-interaction} properties, is to use interventional (marginal) distributions.
+Consequently, the \emph{no-interaction} property can only be satisfied upon using an interventional (marginal) distribution.
+For classification, the \emph{no-interaction} property induces an additional constraint on the classifier level, $p(y,z|c)=p(y|c)p(z|c)$, which is in general not satisfied.
+Thus, the 'Shapley Interaction Index' does not satisfy the \emph{no-interaction} property in the classification setting.